-The Villalobos Brothers make high-energy classical pop with a world of musical influences from a base of Mexican style with social consciousness in the mix.
+The Villalobos Brothers make high-energy classical pop with a world of musical influences from a base of Mexican tradition with social consciousness in the mix.

 Villalobos Brothers are a Viral Virtuosity of Joy